-Payment will be made at the lump sum bid price for "Maintenance of Traffic", for which price and payment constitutes full compensation for all maintenance of traffic activities accepted by the Engineer and for maintaining and/or relocating all temporary traffic control materials required, including submission of temporary traffic control plans, submitting certifications, ATSSA supervision (if required per the project plans), traffic cones, correction of edge drop-offs and for all labor, equipment, tools, and incidentals necessary to complete the item.
-Payment to furnish and maintain temporary traffic control devices (including, but not limited to plastic drums, temporary and permanent warning signs, portable P.C.C. safety barrier, truck mounted attenuators, variable message signs, arrow panels, temporary pavement markings and portable light assemblies) will be made at the contract unit price for each item.
-The cost to move temporary traffic control devices in accordance with the temporary traffic control plan or as necessary to address safety issue is included in this item.
+Payment will be made at the Lump Sum price for "Maintenance of Traffic", for which price and payment constitutes full compensation for all maintenance of traffic activities accepted by the Engineer, which shall include the cost of furnishing and relocating permanent and temporary traffic control signs, traffic cones or drums, submission of temporary traffic control plan(s), submission of existing pavement marking drawings, submission of all required certifications, labor, equipment and incidentals necessary to complete the item.
+Payment to furnish and maintain other temporary traffic control devices including but not limited to Portable P.C.C.
+Safety Barrier, Truck Mounted Attenuators, Portable Changeable Message Signs, Arrow Panels and Portable Light Assemblies will be made at the contract unit price for each item.

-NOTE:
+NOTE

-If the Contractor does not complete the contract work within the contract completion time (including approved time extensions), the Contractor shall be responsible for providing the necessary temporary traffic control devices that are required to complete any remaining work.
-The cost of such temporary traffic control shall be borne by the Contractor.
+If the Contractor does not complete the Contract work within the Contract completion time (including approved extension time), the Contractor shall be responsible for providing the necessary temporary traffic control devices that are required to complete any remaining work.
+The costs of such temporary traffic control shall be borne by the Contractor.
 No additional payment will be made to the Contractor to maintain traffic in accordance with the Delaware MUTCD, contract plans and specifications.
-Temporary traffic control items shall include, but not be limited to, warning lights, warning signs, barricades, plastic drums, P.C.C. safety barrier, flaggers, traffic officers, arrow panels, message boards, portable light assemblies and portable impact attenuators.
+Temporary traffic control items include, but not be limited to, warning lights, warning signs, barricades, plastic drums, P.C.C. safety barrier, flaggers, traffic officers, arrow panels, message boards, and portable impact attenuators.